isaacg1/isaacg1.github.io/project-ideas.md

 Is the policy the optimal 3-job policy?
 Optimal without arrivals?

+**Important update:** This is a pretty bad tail metric, and hence a pretty bad policy.
+This metric gives jobs *diminishing* importance as they age, while a good tail metric should give jobs *increasing* importance as they age.
+This issue is reflected in the policy, which rates jobs as *less* important the larger their time in system.

+Instead, one should consider the metric E[T^(st)], in contrast to the above discussion of E[e^(-st)].
+The optimal 2-job strategy is then to maximize e^st e^sr / (1-e^sr).
+This is a better metric and a better policy.
+It's equivalent to using negative inputs to the transform, so it's still extractable from the transform.
+One must be careful to only consider values of s for which the metric is finite.

 ### Multiserver Nudge

 Nudge was defined for the single-server setting.